Alan Kerr

-Alan G. "Al" Kerr (born March 28, 1964) is a Canadian retired ice hockey forward.
+Alan G. "Al" Kerr (born March 28, 1964) is a Canadian former professional ice hockey forward.
 He is currently the head coach and general manager of the Alberni Valley Bulldogs BCHL team.

 Kerr started his National Hockey League career with the New York Islanders in 1984.
 He also played for the Detroit Red Wings and Winnipeg Jets.
 He left the NHL after the 1993 season.